renjithqchem-cpu/radiomics/README.md

 tumour phenotypes via unsupervised clustering, validated through bootstrap stability and supervised reproducibility checks.
-Each phenotype is weighted by a CT-derived relative electron density (RED) descriptor and combined with a reconstructed low-energy-electron (LEE) spectrum to score five literature-verified DEA cross-section records, with full Monte Carlo uncertainty propagation over the resulting candidate ranking.
+Each phenotype is weighted by a CT-derived relative electron density (RED) descriptor and combined with a reconstructed low energy electron (LEE) spectrum to score five literature verified DEA cross-section records, with full Monte Carlo uncertainty propagation over the resulting candidate ranking.
 The framework is a screening/prioritization tool, not a clinical prediction model.